CMSgov/bcda-static-site/sandbox/technical_user_guide.md

 **cURL Commands for Subsequent Steps**

-Subsequent steps to _3.
-Check the status of the export job_ and _4.
-Retrieve NDJSON output file(s)_ are described in the previous sections.
+Instructions for checking the status of the export job and retrieving NDJSON output file(s) can be found in previous sections.
+See _3.
+Checking the status of the export job_ and _4.
+Retrieving NDJSON output file(s)._

-For ease of use, we have listed them below.
+For ease of use, we have listed the Curl commands below.
 The job ID (48) and file name for the NDJSON file (4e2cd98c-4746-4138-872b-24778c000b02.ndjson) will be different for your job.

 **Check the status of the job:**
 ```